MetaverseStandards/Virtual-Real-Integration/README.md

 As of the 24th the basic schema and [markdown manifest](https://github.com/MetaverseStandards/Virtual-Real-Integration/blob/main/src/UC1/world/integrated/integrated.md) of a populated example integrated world  for Use Case 1 are in place.
 To come in the next few days:
 - JSON manifest for integrated world
 - semantic schema as DOT file
-- action sequence for the use case
+- action sequence for the use case (draft in place 24th Nov)
 - corresponding interfaces connecting Building Blocks in the "Omniverse" to the integrated world (metaverse?).